Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 The many benefits of coconut oil aren't just for people.
 This highly useful substance can aid in healing injuries and ailments as well as having use as substantial nutritional support for animals including mammals, reptiles, and more.

 Coconut flour is extremely dense with nutrients, which is why less of it is required when cooking with it.
-It is a good source of protein, iron, and it is 'low-carb', giving it a low glycemic index or GI.
+It is a good source of protein and iron, and it is "low-carb," giving it a low glycemic index or GI.

-A high GI may contribute to diabetes and weight gain in dogs.
-The flour contains more protein per serving than other popular flours without the damaging gluten, making it also a wonderful supplement for non-meat eating animals (I have prepared recipes with it for my green iguana).
+A high GI has been said to contribute to diabetes and weight gain in dogs (however, sufficient evidence is needed to prove this).
+The flour contains more protein per serving than other popular flours without the damaging gluten, making it also a wonderful supplement for non-meat-eating animals (for example, I have prepared recipes with it for my green iguana).